wp-plugins/google-document-embedder/readme.txt

 (E) Enhanced Viewer

+= 2.5.7 =
+* Fixed: No submit button on support tab in using < WP 3.4 (thanks fatherb)
+* Fixed: save=0 option not respected in some cases
+* Fixed: (E) cache=0 option breaks secure document display (thanks Manish)
+* Fixed: (E) Javascript sometimes broken with WP_DEBUG enabled
+* Changed: (E) Increased timeout period on fetching document contents

 = 2.5.6 =
 * Fixed: (E) Hangs on document load due to Google code changes
 * Fixed: (E) Profile language not honored on New Window button tip (thanks Ege)
-* Fixed: New profiles appear blank on initial load
+* Fixed: New profiles may appear blank on initial load
 * Fixed: HTTP status code check is too stringent for some servers
 * Fixed: Spurious database error on deactivation if log table not present
 * Fixed: PHP error when API key retrieval fails